✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 Outlive is vegan, gluten-free, non-GMO, and NSF-approved for sport.
 It’s sweetened with stevia.

-Okay, first of all Transparent Labs checks the first two boxes of our top two recs.
+Transparent Labs checks the first two boxes of our top three recs.
 First, it tastes good.
 Their peach mango flavor is solid, but it’s a tier below Kaged and Morphogen.
 It’s sweetened with stevia.

 Second, it has a transparent label and no proprietary blends.
 But the ingredients are different, and really, different than any product out there.

-Rather than green vegetables like broccoli and kale, this product uses acquatic, green algae like spirulina and chlorella.
-These are definitely quality superfoods, but you’re not going to get the same diversity as other products.
+Rather than green vegetables like broccoli and kale, this product uses aquatic green algae like spirulina and chlorella.
+These are quality superfoods, but you’re not going to get the same diversity as other products.
 It also focuses on fiber, sourced from chicory root, organic acacia, and organic Jerusalem artichoke.

 This one, like most DOES NOT taste good on its own.
 It has no sweetener.
 It’s made to mix into a smoothie.
 So if you’re looking for a minimalist option to add to other drinks, this one’s for you.